tinalexander/tinalexander.github.io/pages/2023/11-november.md

 ## New Jersey health department on tianeptine poisonings

-- **Source:** email from Dayla Ewais of New Jersey Department of Health
+- **Source:** email from Dalya Ewais of New Jersey Department of Health
 - **Date:** received November 22, 2023

 > **Were the tianeptine supplements sold in NJ gas stations branded only as "Neptune's Fix" or other brands as well?**